A Lorentzian renormalisation group equation for gauge theories: Symmetries

+Therefore, the $k-$derivative of the effective average action is not a $\mBV-$exact term, precisely because the scale dependence comes through the extended BV differential.
+This ensures that physical vertex functions derived from $\Gamma_k$ depend non-trivially on $k$. \end{remark}

-\begin{remark} The effective master equation \eqref{eq:master} is written to emphasise the contribution coming from the regulator term.
-However, we can introduce a classical BRST source for the variation of $\eta$, by including a term $\Sigma_\eta = \int_x \sigma_\eta q_k$ in $Z_k$, where, by definition, $\frac{\delta \tilde \Gamma_k}{\delta \sigma_\eta} = q_k$.
-Doing so lets us rewrite the effective master equation in Zinn-Justin form, with the addition of the Koszul-Tate differential,
+\begin{remark} The effective master equation \eqref{eq:master ren} is written to emphasise the contribution coming from the regulator term.
+However, we can introduce a source for the variation of $\eta$, by including a term $\Sigma_\eta = \int_x \sigma_\eta q_k$ in $Z_k$, where, by definition, $\frac{\delta \tilde \Gamma_k}{\delta \sigma_\eta} = q_k$.
+Doing so allows us to rewrite the effective master equation in Zinn-Justin form, with the addition of the Koszul-Tate differential, which in the absence of anomalies read

-The source for the BRST variation of $\eta$ introduces an additional $k-$dependence in the generating functional.
-There are two ways to deal with this additional term in the flow equation: i) one can simply evaluate the flow for $\sigma_\eta = 0$; or ii) since $\sigma_\eta q_k$ is a classical contribution, we can subtract it from the average effective action via a redefinition $\Gamma_k \to \Gamma_k - \int_x \sigma_\eta q_k $.
+The source for the variation of $\eta$ introduces an additional $k-$dependence in the generating functional.
+There are two ways to deal with this additional term in the flow equation: i) one can simply evaluate the flow for $\sigma_\eta = 0$; or ii) since $\sigma_\eta q_k$ is a classical contribution, we can subtract it from the effective average action via a redefinition $\Gamma_k \to \Gamma_k - \int_x \sigma_\eta q_k $.
 This term removes the additional $k-$dependence in the Wetterich equation and we get the same flow equation \eqref{eq:wetterich}.

 \end{remark}